 Club Career: Years Team Apps Gls 1957-1958 Como 32 0 1958-1967 Internazionale 268 3 1967-1968 Bologna 28 1 1978-1969 Napoli 22 0 1969-1970 Internazionale 3 0 1970-1973 Cremonese 8 0

 Originally a right sided full-back he was paired with Armando Picchi at Inter Milan and converted into an elegant, yet powerful, center-back where he built a reputation for tackling, marking and possessing an exceptional positional sense.

 Capped 21 times by Italy, debuting against Pele’s Brazil in 1963, Guarneri became a European Champion with the national team, on home soil, in 1968.

 Time Vault Soccer doff’s it’s cap to this “elegant bulwark” of a defender with a representation of the 1964-65 season.
 The season that saw Guarneri complete a League, European and Intercontinental Cup treble with The Great Inter.

 Position: Defend (Centre, Right) Rating: 1 Star Skill Stats: ATTACK 1 DEFEND 6 SPECIAL: N/A

 Season Stats: Year Team App Gls Hons 1964–1965 Internazionale 31 (2) 0 (0) SerA, EC, IC

-Strategy Tip: An out and out defender providing heavy fortification at the back.
-Although offering little in attack, when combined with a Goalkeeper and/or deployed alongside players with the “Inspiration” Special Skill Guarneri can be a match saver.
+Strategy Tip: An out and out defender providing solid fortification at the back.
+Although offering little in attack, when combined with a Goalkeeper and/or deployed alongside players with the “Inspirational” Special Skill Guarneri can be a match saver.